josephmisiti/awesome-machine-learning/README.md

 * [xLearn](https://github.com/aksnzhy/xlearn) - A high performance, easy-to-use, and scalable machine learning package, which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving machine learning problems on large-scale sparse data, which is very common in Internet services such as online advertisement and recommender systems.
 * [Featuretools](https://github.com/featuretools/featuretools) - A library for automated feature engineering.
 It excels at transforming transactional and relational datasets into feature matrices for machine learning using reusable feature engineering "primitives".
 * [skynet](https://github.com/Tyill/skynet) - A library for learning neural network, has C-interface, net set in JSON.
 Written in C++ with bindings in Python, C++ and C#.
+* [Feast](https://github.com/gojek/feast) - A feature store for the management, discovery, and access of machine learning features.
+Feast provides a consistent view of feature data for both model training and model serving.

 <a name="cpp-nlp"></a>
 #### Natural Language Processing